 Policymakers frequently attempt to draw on historical knowledge to gain perspective on contemporary national security issues.
 Meanwhile, historians and other scholars frequently comment on present-day decision-making problems and sometimes aspire to influence policy debates.
 Yet policymakers and scholars generally occupy separate intellectual and institutional universes.
 Especially in recent years, they have had little to say to one another.
 The result, arguably, has been the impoverishment of both communities.

+Sessions will examine the ways in which policymakers have used or misused historical knowledge in the past, and how different scholarly disciplines approach history.
+Sessions will also ask how policymakers should use history and what methods might be available for refining the use of the past in decision-making.
 The seminar will also examine the problem from the other direction, examining how scholars might be more productive and influential voices in deliberations on foreign and defense policy.
 When have historians and other social scientists played a useful role in the past?
 What insights might be drawn from those cases?

-Read the recap of our Summer Seminar 2018 program here.
+Read the recap of our Summer Seminar 2019 program here.